louis-tru/quark/docs/CURRENT_WORK.md

   `vk_shaders.h/.cc`, providing the shader-module input for the upcoming basic graphics pipelines.

+## 2026-07-21 Vulkan Shared Resource Upload

+The Vulkan backend now has a platform-independent shared resource foundation.

+- `vk_device.cc` owns instance/device selection and prefers a capable graphics device without requiring a platform surface during shared-resource startup.
+- `VulkanRenderResource` owns one application-wide graphics command queue.
+  Windows may record through independent command pools, while submit/present operations on the shared queue must use the common commit mutex.
+- Texture creation covers the current Qk color/compressed formats, allocates device-local images, uploads through host-visible staging buffers, records image layout transitions, and can generate mipmaps through `VulkanTexture::generateMipmaps()`.
+- Cached vertex data now uses a device-local Vulkan vertex buffer and the same shared staging/command submission path.
+- Upload submissions use pooled fences and non-blocking status checks to release staging buffers, staging memory, and one-time command buffers.
+Long-lived texture and vertex resources use Qk's existing frame-aware App delay tasks for deferred destruction.
+- The shared upload path is intentionally serialized with a coarse resource mutex.
+Resource upload frequency is not expected to make this a bottleneck.
+  If profiling later shows allocation pressure, optimize `VkDeviceMemory` with per-memory-type suballocation; do not add a second upload architecture first.

+Rendering pipelines, descriptor binding, Vulkan Canvas drawing, and platform-specific surface/swapchain integration remain incomplete.

+## 2026-07-17 Minimal Vulkan Starting Point

+`test/android/vk/` is the preferred readable starting point for Vulkan work and is included as a test module by the existing Android test project.
+It is an Android NativeActivity test and does not use the `src/render/vulkan` backend.
+The first version deliberately implements only instance/surface/device creation, a FIFO swapchain, a clear-only render pass, command submission, and presentation.
+It uses `vkQueueWaitIdle()` to keep synchronization obvious; add proper frame fences only when evolving this test beyond the initial learning/validation stage.

 ## 2026-07-11 Scroll Physics Refresh

 The old scroll momentum path amplified render-thread stalls because it measured